 21 Stunning Cottagecore Bedroom Decor Ideas

-1. Switch Out Your Bedding for Gingham Linen
+1. Switch Out Your Bedding for Gingham or Stripe Linen

 If there is one single swap that will instantly make your bedroom feel more cottagecore, it is changing your bedding to gingham or stripes.
 This bedroom uses a mix of burgundy and terracotta gingham and stripe patterns layered together, and the result is so warm and inviting.
-You do not need to match everything perfectly.
 Mix different check scales, throw in a patchwork accent pillow, and let it feel a little relaxed.
 Linen gingham in earthy tones like rust, clay, blush, or sage will give you the most authentic look, and it only gets better the more you wash it.

 2. Put Up Floral Wallpaper for an Instant Mood Shift